psatler/flutter-clean-architecture/README.md

 ## Backend

-The swagger documentation to communicate with the backend can be found [here](http://fordevs.herokuapp.com/api-docs/#/)
+The swagger documentation for the backend the app communicate with can be found [here](http://fordevs.herokuapp.com/api-docs/#/)

 ## Third party packages